buscarini/jjdeploy/README.md

 ## Requirements

-- The app Icon must be in an image asset for the script to be able to correctly find it and use it
+- The app icon must be in an image asset for the script to be able to correctly find it and use it
 - [Transmit](http://panic.com/transmit/) is required to upload the files to a sever, but you can change the script to use a different method.
-- Xcode & xcodebuild.
+- *Xcode* & xcodebuild.
 This script has been tested with Xcode 6.1 (6A1052d), but it should work with older versions of Xcode too.

 ## How to use

-1. Copy archive.sh to your project folder
+1. Copy *archive.sh*, *index_template.html* and *css* folder to your project folder
-2. Open archive.sh and modify the project constants according to your project
+2. Open *archive.sh* and modify the project constants according to your project
 3. Open Terminal and run (from the project folder): ./archive.sh

 ## What does it do?

+This is the process followed by the script, step by step:

 1. Creates the archive path
 2. Archives your app to a xcarchive file